tabassum40ahs-hub/sentiment-analysis-restaurant-reviews/README.md

-\# Sentiment Analysis on Restaurant Reviews

-\## Problem Statement
+# 📌 Project Overview

+This project performs sentiment analysis on McDonald's customer reviews using Natural Language Processing (NLP) and Machine Learning techniques.

+The objective is to automatically classify customer reviews as Positive or Negative based on the text content.

+The project compares traditional NLP approaches and transformer-based models to understand how different techniques perform on restaurant review sentiment classification.

+# 📊 Dataset

-Businesses receive thousands of customer reviews.
+The dataset consists of McDonald's restaurant customer reviews.

-Manual sentiment analysis is not scalable.

-This project predicts whether a review is Positive or Negative.

-\## Dataset

-• Restaurant customer reviews

-• Cleaned and manually labeled

-• Balanced positive and negative samples
+Each review is labeled with a sentiment:

+Positive

+Negative

+Basic text preprocessing steps were applied before modeling:

+Lowercasing text

+Removing punctuation

+Stopword removal

+Tokenization

-\## Models Implemented
+# ⚙️ Models Implemented

-1\.
+The following approaches were implemented and compared:

 TF-IDF + Logistic Regression

-2\.
+A traditional NLP approach where text is converted into numerical features using TF-IDF vectorization, followed by a Logistic Regression classifier.

 Word2Vec + Logistic Regression

-3\.
-Pretrained Transformer (DistilBERT)
+Word embeddings were generated using Word2Vec to capture semantic relationships between words before training the classifier.

+DistilBERT Transformer Model

+A pretrained transformer model (DistilBERT) was used for sentiment classification using contextual embeddings.

-\## Evaluation
+# 📈 Model Evaluation

+The models were evaluated using:

-• Accuracy
+Accuracy

-• Confusion Matrix
+Confusion Matrix

-• Cross Validation
+Cross Validation

-• Testing on confusing / mixed reviews
+Additional testing was performed on confusing or mixed-sentiment reviews to evaluate model robustness.

-\## Key Insights
+# 🔍 Key Insights

-• TF-IDF performed best on this dataset
+TF-IDF + Logistic Regression performed best on the dataset in terms of overall accuracy.

-• Word2Vec underperformed due to limited data
+Word2Vec underperformed, likely due to the limited dataset size.

-• DistilBERT handled context better but is resource intensive

-\## Tools Used

-Python, pandas, scikit-learn, gensim, transformers
+When tested on simple reviews, most models predicted the sentiment correctly.

+For confusing or mixed-sentiment reviews, traditional models sometimes struggled.

+DistilBERT handled confusing reviews better, since transformer models capture contextual meaning more effectively.

+Example confusing review tested:

+"The burger was tasty but the service was extremely slow."

+Traditional models showed uncertainty in classification, while DistilBERT handled contextual sentiment more effectively.

+# 🛠 Tech Stack

+Python

+Pandas

+NumPy

+Scikit-learn

+Gensim

+HuggingFace Transformers

+Matplotlib

+Seaborn

+# 💡 Future Improvements

+Expand dataset with larger review collection

+Improve Word2Vec embeddings with more training data

+Fine-tune transformer models for better performance

+Deploy the model as a web application

+# 👩‍💻 Author

+Tabassum Shaikh